CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/EquipmentIoCard.md

 `func (o *EquipmentIoCard) UnsetInbandIpAddresses()`

 UnsetInbandIpAddresses ensures that no value is present for InbandIpAddresses, not even an explicit nil
+### GetOutOfBandIpAddresses

+`func (o *EquipmentIoCard) GetOutOfBandIpAddresses() []ComputeIpAddress`

+GetOutOfBandIpAddresses returns the OutOfBandIpAddresses field if non-nil, zero value otherwise.

+### GetOutOfBandIpAddressesOk

+`func (o *EquipmentIoCard) GetOutOfBandIpAddressesOk() (*[]ComputeIpAddress, bool)`

+GetOutOfBandIpAddressesOk returns a tuple with the OutOfBandIpAddresses field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetOutOfBandIpAddresses

+`func (o *EquipmentIoCard) SetOutOfBandIpAddresses(v []ComputeIpAddress)`

+SetOutOfBandIpAddresses sets OutOfBandIpAddresses field to given value.

+### HasOutOfBandIpAddresses

+`func (o *EquipmentIoCard) HasOutOfBandIpAddresses() bool`

+HasOutOfBandIpAddresses returns a boolean if a field has been set.

+### SetOutOfBandIpAddressesNil

+`func (o *EquipmentIoCard) SetOutOfBandIpAddressesNil(b bool)`

+ SetOutOfBandIpAddressesNil sets the value for OutOfBandIpAddresses to be an explicit nil

+### UnsetOutOfBandIpAddresses
+`func (o *EquipmentIoCard) UnsetOutOfBandIpAddresses()`

+UnsetOutOfBandIpAddresses ensures that no value is present for OutOfBandIpAddresses, not even an explicit nil
 ### GetSide

 `func (o *EquipmentIoCard) GetSide() string`